 Solar energy is one of the most plentiful green sources of energy on Earth, generating the wind and weather in our sky and the plants we use for food and fuel.
 But how is it transformed into electricity?
 While investigating the characteristics of silicon semiconductors, scientists at Bell Labs accidentally invented the modern solar-electric cell in 1954.
-When silicon had some specific impurities, it created a significant electric current when it was exposed to light.
+When silicon had some specific impurities, and when it was exposed to light, it created a significant electric current.

-As common as it is, this green source of energy gained prevalence in the late 20th century, then the first photovoltaic cells were massively produced and cheaper.
+This green source of energy, as common as it is, gained prevalence in the late 20th century, then the first photovoltaic cells were massively produced and cheaper.
 In a nutshell, photovoltaic cells collect sunlight and convert it to electricity.
-This electricity is currently used to heat buildings and provide hot water and cook and light.
+This electricity is currently used to heat buildings and provide hot water, as well as cook and light.

-Solar power has now become inexpensive enough to be used for residential uses, such as garden lighting, and to power entire neighborhoods on a wider scale.
+Solar power has now become inexpensive enough to be used for residential uses, such as garden lighting, as well as to power entire neighborhoods on a wider scale.

 2. Wind energy

 The size of the turbine and the length of its blades rule the quantity of electricity that can be collected.
 The main use of these kinds of green sources of energy is electricity.
-Wind energy is currently the biggest electricity source among all renewables, having a share of 8,4% of the total electricity generation in 2020.
+Wind energy it’s currently the biggest source of electricity among all renewables, having a share of 8,4% of the total electricity generation in 2020.

 3. Hydroelectric power

 Other forms of green sources of energy are water-generated ones.
 They rely on the use of water to generate electricity, mainly harnessing rivers, streams, and dams.
 Hydropower is currently the second-largest power source in the US by having 7,3% of the share.
 It’s one of the world’s largest forms of renewable energy, and, since it las in the force of falling water, it has become increasingly popular.